Reason 5 to leave Santo Domingo: Entertainment problems

 What you also will discover at almost every corner will be a table with four people sitting around and playing the tabletop game Domino.

-Only the Colonial Zone as mentioned before comes close to a magnet for younger people to create a nightlife in a broader sense.
-Other than that, Santo Domingo doesn’t really offer a memorable nightlife for their ambitious (expat) citizens.
+Only the Colonial Zone as mentioned before comes close to a magnet for younger people to create nightlife in a broader sense.
+Other than that, Santo Domingo doesn’t really offer a memorable nightlife for its ambitious (expat) citizens.

 I hope, that I could’ve helped you with your decision to live in Santo Domingo.
 By giving several pros and cons from the insider’s perspective, you should have a better imagination now about Santo Domingo.